 Just keep in mind that Pogradec Beach will likely be packed during the summer months.
 It’s particularly popular for Albanian tourists, many of whom prefer it to the Adriatic Sea.
 There are no similar beaches on the Macedonian side of the lake, which means Pogradec Beach is the only beach of its kind on Lake Ohrid!

 While there are many dining options in Pogradec, the one restaurant you must experience for yourself is Restaurant The Change.
 It’s the most popular modern fish restaurant in the city.
 It deserves the title, as its food is the definition of “high-quality.”
 Its décor features a wooden terrace and an interior that feels like a Greek boat in the middle of the Aegean Sea.
 It took me back to my time in Greece!

-During my visit, I met the chef and owner, Apostolos, who prepared a local specialty for us called koran.
+During my visit, I met the friendly chef and owner, Apostolos, who showed me how he prepares a local specialty called koran.
 Koran is a salmon-like fish found in Lake Ohrid, and you can prepare it in a number of drool-worthy ways.
 While we waited on our koran, we started with a modernized dakos salad with tomatoes, cucumber, feta cheese, a Greek-style bread, and oil.

 We also had eggplant salad, zucchini fries, fritters, tzatziki, and feta-stuffed phyllo rolls.
 Another highlight was a spinach salad with pistachios, raisins, berries, and pomegranate seeds.